17 Common Lies You Tell Your Doctor (and Why You Need to Stop)

 Of course, I’m doing my physical rehab

 “I always tell patients, ‘Surgery is the easy part.
 The hard part is the rehab, and that’s all on you.’
 If patients try to do too much too fast, they can damage or otherwise compromise the result.
 If patients aren’t participating fully in therapy or doing their exercises at home, they can become permanently stiff or weak.
-Either way, patients have to be committed to the recovery process to succeed and they need to be honest so we can identify problems early on, while they are still correctable.”—Noah Raizman, MD, orthopaedic surgeon at The Centers for Advanced Orthopaedics
+Either way, patients have to be committed to the recovery process to succeed and they need to be honest so we can identify problems early on, while they are still correctable.”—Noah Raizman, MD, orthopedic surgeon at The Centers for Advanced Orthopaedics, Washington, DC

 I’m not hurt